pytest-dev/pytest/CONTRIBUTING.rst

 ~~~~~~~~~~~~~

 #.
 Fork the repository.
-#. fetch tags from upstream if necessary (if you cloned only main `git fetch --tags https://github.com/pytest-dev/pytest`
+#.
+Fetch tags from upstream if necessary (if you cloned only main `git fetch --tags https://github.com/pytest-dev/pytest`).
 #.
 Enable and install `pre-commit <https://pre-commit.com>`_ to ensure style-guides and code checks are followed.
 #.
 Follow **PEP-8** for naming and `black <https://github.com/psf/black>`_ for formatting.
 #.
 Tests are run using ``tox``::